striker01xx/news_kiosk/README.md

 ---

+## CPEE Process

+1. Initializes and clears the display frame grid
+2. Initializes the data
+3. Updates time
+4. Loads dadjoke
+5. Navigates to the pages.
+Here it is important to see, that it directs to the subprocesses, where the respective data gets loaded and the pages with the navigation bar get shown
+6. Then it waits for a QR code to be scanned again or just timeouts from the process after 60 seconds.

+---

 ## API Documentation

 The system fetches articles from the [GNews API](https://gnews.io/)
 and stores them in category-specific JSON files.
 Each parser script (`*_parser.php`) handles one category.
+These scripts receive a POST request from the CPEE Engine which then send a request to the API, which can be seen below, and the result gets saved into a .json file.

 ### Endpoints and Scripts